ahmed-el-shenawy/Mini-RAG-App/README.md

 ---

 ## 🚀 Features
-- Ingest and preprocess text documents
+- Ingest and preprocess your data
 - Generate embeddings using state-of-the-art models
 - Store vectors in a local vector database
 - Retrieve relevant chunks for a given query